coatless-quarto/r-shinylive-demo/README.md

 By implementing this advanced setup, your Quarto document with the embedded shinylive app will automatically update whenever changes are pushed to the specified branches or when a release is published.
 This ensures that your audience always has access to the latest version of your interactive document.

+# Fin

+Now you have successfully integrated static Shiny apps into your Quarto documents using the `r-shinylive` package.
+Happy Quarto + r-shinyliving!

 ## References

 - [Shinylive R Package](https://github.com/posit-dev/r-shinylive)
 - [Shinylive Quarto Extension](https://github.com/quarto-ext/shinylive): Static Shiny apps as Quarto code chunks

-Now you have successfully integrated static Shiny apps into your Quarto documents using the `r-shinylive` package.
-Happy Quarto + r-shinyliving!